dhh1128/canonical-quoted-text/README.md

 - `<`, `>`, `"`, or backtick; or
 - unmatched closing parenthesis.

-There is deliberately no control-character terminator.
-Every General Category `Cc` scalar is either in the `White_Space` set above, and so already terminates the span, or is rejected as `disallowed-control` before recognition begins.
+No control character ends the span.
+Every `Cc` scalar is either in the `White_Space` set above, which already ends it, or rejected as `disallowed-control` before recognition starts.

 Parentheses within the URL are counted, so `https://example.test/Foo_(bar)` is one protected span.
 Other trailing punctuation is included rather than guessed to be prose, because it may legally belong to the URL.
 Percent encoding, Unicode spelling, scheme case, repeated hyphens, query ampersands, fragments, and allowed invisible format characters are all preserved exactly.